-Normans brought with them when they conquered England in 1066.
+Mansservul is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Mansservul family lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Mansservul family were nobles who possessed a castle and vast estates.
-The family name Mansservul was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Mansservul family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Mansservul family